tobiasraabe/hamburg-einbuergerungstest-terminfinder/README.md

 # A finder for Einbürgerungstest appointments at VHS in Hamburg

-Appointments for citizenship tests (Einbürgerunstest) in Hamburg are hard to get since many people want to become citizens due to the new legislation and the limited number of appointments available.
+Appointments for citizenship tests (Einbürgerungstest) in Hamburg are hard to get because many people want to become citizens under the new legislation and the limited number of appointments for tests.

-Most appointments are available at the website of the VHS (Volkshochschule) Hamburg, but they offer no reminder service that would notify you when new appointments are available.
+Most appointments in Hamburg are available at the website of the VHS (Volkshochschule) Hamburg, but they offer no reminder service that would notify you when new appointments are available.

-To overcome the problem of hitting constantly F5 on the keyboard to refresh the page, here is a little script that you can run on your PC that plays an alarm when new dates are published.
+To overcome the problem of sitting in front of the screen 24/7 and constantly hitting F5 on the keyboard to refresh the page, here is a little script that you can run on your PC that informs you about new appointments.

 Follow the instructions to set everything up.